surfergrl/sgs-gift-guide/testing.md

 #### Updating products

 Because the product details are in an array, they would be hard to update, especially for someone working on the site who cannot amend JavaScript with confidence.
 Also, many items are on-offs, so there are a lot of updates to stock on the site.
 Again, the product list should be drawn from the WooCommerce products in the main site.
 For now, the application is not as flexible as it could be – this would be a great next step.

+#### Final Deployment

+Some of the CSS does not work as expected in the final deployment to surfergrl.co.uk, e.g. elements are hanging off the fieldset's edge.
+I would like the guide to spread out horizontally more on the page.
+This will be addressed with further development and testing.

 Please see Future Deployment in the main [README file](README.md) for more information.